se4ai2223-uniba/glassDetection/data/CelebA/README.md

 #### Initial Data Collection and Normalization

+From the original data collection, a `.h5` file has been created for practical reasons to be used in the training phase.
+[comment]: <> (come è struttrato)
-From the original data collection, a `.h5` file has been created for practical reasons to be used in the training phase. [comment](come è struttrato) Considering only the glass label, the two resulting classes were unbalanced, so a balancing phase has been done using the offline data augmentation only to the images with subject wearing glass.
+Considering only the glass label, the two resulting classes were unbalanced, so a balancing phase has been done using the offline data augmentation only to the images with subject wearing glass.

 The dataset has been preprocessed in the following way: